Gyoza-Finance/docs/docs/user-docs/usnd-and-earn.md

 ### What is USND?

-USND is the USD-pegged stablecoin issued by the Nerite protocol.
+USND is the USD-pegged stablecoin issued by the Gyoza protocol.
 It's decentralized, overcollateralized, and backed only by a basket of crypto native assets.

 USND is a resilient stablecoin by design: